 An anchorage, as defined by OSHA, is a secure point of attachment for lifelines, lanyards or deceleration devices.
-ANSI Z359 defines anchorage as a fixed structural component such as a beam, girder, column or floor that can support the forces exerted in arresting a fall, and introduces the term "anchorage connector" to refer to the component by which the connecting device is coupled to the anchorage.
+This can be a fixed structural component such as a beam, girder, column or floor that can support the forces exerted in arresting a fall.

+The ANSI/ASSE Z359 standards introduce the term "anchorage connector" to refer to the component by which the connecting device is coupled to the anchorage.
 It may be a beam anchor, cross-arm strap, D-bolt, hook anchor, tripod, davit or other secure device that serves as a point of attachment for lifelines, lanyards or deceleration devices.